actionanand/rust-fundamental-3/README.md

   1. `rustup` - a tool for managing different versions of rust
   2. `rustc`  - a tool for compiling rust code
   3. `cargo`  - a tool for managing rust packages and projects
+  4. `rustc --version` - to check `rust` version

+  - This app was built using version `1.57.0`
+  - To make this project work, You should have [rust](https://www.rust-lang.org/learn/get-started) installed globally in your machine.

 ## How to create a new rust project?